SANDAG/ABM-Reporting/README.md

 The build scripts to create the general reporting database are found in **sql\db** and a .bat file that controls the creation process is located at **resources\db**.
 Once created, the general reporting database provides the space to hold SQL objects created in the ABM-Reporting repository.

+### cmcp_2021

+All Excel, Python, and SQL objects necessary to output reporting metrics for the 2021 CMCP Study are included in this repository.
+These include SQL objects at **sql\cmcp_2021** that are built to the ABM general reporting database, Python scripts and the environment necessary to run them at **python\cmcp_2021**, and an Excel template populated by a Python script at **resources\cmcp_2021**.

 ### emfac

 All Python and SQL objects necessary to create inputs to EMFAC from the Activity-Based Model are included in this repository.
 These include SQL objects at **sql\emfac** that are built to the ABM general reporting database as well as Python scripts and the environment necessary to run them at **python\emfac**.